zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 <img src="images/distelliStartDeployment.png" alt="Start Your Distelli Deployment" />

 Click the "Start Deployment" button to begin your deployment.
 You will redirected to a page where you can view the progress of your deployment.
 Simply clicking the "log" button on the left side that enables you to view realtime streaming logs for the deployment.
-Once you deployment is complete, you should see a screen similar to the screenshot below:
+Once you deployment is complete, your screen should be similar to the screenshot below:

 <img src="images/distelliDeploymentSuccessful.png" alt="Distelli Deployment Successful" />